deepjavalibrary/djl/docs/load_model.md

 #### List available models using DJL command line

-Use the following command to list models in examples module for MXNet engine:
+Use the following command to list models in the DJL model zoo:

 ```shell
 ./gradlew :examples:listmodels